ktenzer/keithtenzer.com/_posts/2024-10-07-Altering_Space-Time_Continuum_Testing_for_Determinism.md

 Taking things a step further, instead of relying on every developer to test their Workflow code for Non-Determinism, wouldn't it be better to ensure this critical test happens as part of CI/CD?

 #### Step 1: Run a Workflow
-First, let's run a Temporal Workflow using a k8s job.
+First, let's run a one-time Temporal Workflow using a k8s job, as we need an event history to perform a replay test.
 The below sample, will launch a Worker and start a Temporal HelloWorkflow Workflow using [v1](https://github.com/temporal-sa/temporal-replayer/blob/v1/src/main/java/io/temporal/samples/replay/Hello.java) code.

   ```bash
   $ kubectl create -f yaml/job.yaml -n namespace